LokaHQ/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 ## Question 2: Frequency for the Yellow taxi data (1 point)

 How often do we need to run this DAG?

+`monthly` - because the datasets are saved on a monthly-basis.

 * Daily
 * Monthly